Iscaraca/machine-learning-equation-solver/README.md

 ---

 ## Task
-Your task is to evaluate math expressions presented in the form of images.
+The task is to evaluate math expressions presented in the form of images.
 The images are black and white and are of dimensions (55, 135).
-Some examples are shown below!
+An example is shown below:

 |Example 1   |
 |------------|